 Buffalo Trace is a small step up from the Evan Williams standard black label, both in price and quality.
 However, Buffalo Trace compares favorably to Evan Williams 1783.
-A few years ago, Buffalo Trace began quietly receiving a lot of praise from the bartending community for its quality and reasonable price.
-Due to it’s unexpected popularity, Buffalo Trace actually began to fear a bourbon shortage, and dedicated 1.2 billion dollars to expanding its facilities in order to raise production.
+A few years ago, due to Buffalo Trace’s reasonable price and quality, it began quietly receiving a lot of praise from the bartending community.
+Due to its unexpected popularity, Buffalo Trace actually began to fear a bourbon shortage and dedicated 1.2 billion dollars to expanding its facilities in order to raise production.
 It’s a bottle to look out for if you want to move up slightly in quality from Evan Williams or Jim Beam but don’t want to break the bank.

-Evan Williams is a bottle often reached for by cocktail bartenders due to its quality and budget pricing.
+Due to its quality and budget pricing, Evan Williams is a bottle often reached for by cocktail bartenders.
 The 100 proof BiB is great for cocktails, adding a little extra potency without throwing a drink out of balance.
 It’s also a good bourbon to experiment with when trying different infusions, as a mistake won’t hit your wallet quite as hard as some other bottles might.
 Give these two cocktails a shot next time you feel like a whiskey drink.